-Make-up policy: You can make up incorrectly solved problems from part I of the exams during the office hours of your instructor.
-Make-ups for Midterm 1 should be completed prior to Midterm 2, and all make-ups for Midterm 2 should be completed prior to the Final Exam.
-No make-ups are allowed for homework, quizzes and part II of the exams.
+Make-up policy: You can make up incorrectly solved problems from Part I of the exams during specially assigned hours.
+Make-up procedure will be explained in details by your instructor.
+Make-ups for Midterms should be done within two week after the exam.
+No make-ups are allowed for homework, quizzes and Part II of the exams.
 No make-ups are allowed if you miss an exam without serious and documented reason.
-(A doctor note stating that you have visited the doctor's office for whatever reason will not be accepted as an excuse for not taking an exam.)